Frequently Asked Questions about Education Funding

 - Bonds can only be used for capital expenditures, including major repairs, renovations, additions to schools and new schools.
 Bonds are not included in the district general fund and cannot be used for operating costs such as salaries and benefits.
 Think "bonds = buildings".

 - Overrides are additions to the general fund and used for operating expenses such as salaries and benefits, instructional programs and classroom technology.
 Think "overrides = operations".

 From TABOR and Negative Factor to Amendment 23 and the School Finance Act, legislative issues that affect public education funding can be complicated.
 Check out this PDF that helps show the progression of legal actions that have led to our current situation - and how it funds K-12.

-While 91 percent of the Five Star Schools’ General Fund budget is spent on employee salaries and benefits, including teachers and principals, just 6.1 percent of salaries and benefits are assigned to administration positions.
-That makes the Five Star District the second leanest school district in the front range and the fifth leanest in the state of Colorado.
+While 92 percent of the Five Star Schools’ General Fund budget is spent on employee salaries and benefits, including teachers and principals, just 6.9 percent of salaries and benefits are assigned to administration positions.
+That makes the Five Star District one of the leanest in the state of Colorado.

-If state and local funding continues to decline for K-12 education in Colorado, the Five Star District may have to make further sacrifices by considering split schedules or boundary changes to address overcrowding; minimizing instructional time due to aging buildings and facility repairs; and decreasing educational innovation and programming through curriculum funding cuts or salary freezes for staff, administration and teachers.
+If state and local funding continues to decline for K-12 education in Colorado, the Five Star District may have to make further sacrifices by considering curriculum funding cuts that would decrease educational innovation and programming, or salary freezes for support staff, administration and teachers.